AP sources: Woman accused of sending ricin letter arrested

-WASHINGTON — A woman suspected of sending an envelope containing the poison ricin, which was addressed to White House, has been arrested at the New York-Canada border, three law enforcement officials told The Associated Press on Sunday.
+WASHINGTON — A woman suspected of sending an envelope containing the poison ricin, which was addressed to White House, has been arrested at the New York-Canada border, three law enforcement officials told The Associated Press.

-The woman was taken into custody by U.S. Customs and Border Protection officers and is expected to face federal charges, the officials said.
+The letter had been intercepted earlier this week before it reached the White House.
+The woman was taken into custody by U.S. Customs and Border Protection officers at the Peace Bridge border crossing near Buffalo and is expected to face federal charges, the officials said Sunday.
+Her name was not immediately released.

 The letter addressed to the White House appeared to have originated in Canada, the Royal Canadian Mounted Police have said.
 It was intercepted at a government facility that screens mail addressed to the White House and President Donald Trump and a preliminary investigation indicated it tested positive for ricin, according to the officials.